-FOOD CULTURE Finnish food culture springs from the northern nature but east and west have also had their influence on it.
+FOOD CULTURE Finnish food culture springs from northern nature but east and west have also had their influence on it.
 Thanks to extreme variations in light and temperature, Finnish flavors are clear, strong and sufficient in themselves.
 Enjoying Finnish food forms part of a rounded experience which is good for your health and pampers your taste buds.

-FINNS ARE THE WORLD'S BIGGEST COFFEE DRINKERS Finns drink an average of 2.6 cups/day.
+FINNS ARE THE WORLD'S BIGGEST COFFEE DRINKERS Finns drink an average of 2.6 cups per day.
 Coffee is consumed all day, every day, and coffee breaks are required by most unions.

-FINNS LOVE BLACK LICORICE (SALMIAKKI) Finnish sweet 'salmiakki' is liquorice spiced up with Ammonium chloride.
+FINNS LOVE BLACK LIQUORICE (SALMIAKKI) Finnish salty 'salmiakki' is liquorice spiced up with ammonium chloride.
 It is something Finns can't live without.
-It is sold also in pharmacies as the original use of salmiakki was to cure diseases.
+It is also available in pharmacies as salmiakki was originally sold for its (supposed) health benefits.

-SPORTS Almost two thirds of all children and young people have a sport as a hobby.
+SPORTS Almost two-thirds of all children and young people have a sport as a hobby.
 The most popular sports are football, floorball and ice hockey.
-About 75,000 ice hockey players are licensed to compete, but there are almost 200,000 young people who have ice hockey as a hobby.
+About 75,000 ice hockey players are registered to compete, but there are almost 200,000 young people who have ice hockey as a hobby.
 Ice hockey is also the most attended spectator sport in Finland.
 Well-known Finnish athletes include, for example, Kimi Räikkönen, Lauri Markkanen and Eva Wahlström.